bhsd-harry/eslint-browserify/README.md

 The most important method on `Linter` is `verify()`, which initiates linting of the given text.
 This method accepts three arguments:

 - `code` - the source code to lint (a string).
-- `config` - a [Configuration object](https://eslint.org/docs/v8.x/use/configure/) or an array of configuration objects.
+- `config` - a [configuration object](https://eslint.org/docs/v8.x/use/configure/) or an array of configuration objects.

 You can call `verify()` like this: